oauthstuff/draft-oauth-par/main.md

 This feature gives clients more flexibility in building redirect URIs and, if the client IDs and credentials are managed by some authority (CA or other type), the explicit client registration with the particular AS (manually or via dynamic client registration [@RFC7591]) could practically be skipped.
-This makes this mechanism especially useful for clients interacting with a federation of ASs (or OpenID Connect OPs), for example in Open Banking, where the certificate provided as part of a federated PKI.
+This makes this mechanism especially useful for clients interacting with a federation of ASs (or OpenID Connect OPs), for example in Open Banking, where the certificate is provided as part of a federated PKI.

 ## Successful Response